wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <li>To interact with the REST API by using a service account, you must use an API token associated with that service account.
 For details, see <a href="using_wavefront_api.html#make-api-calls-by-using-a-service-account">Make API Calls by Using a Service Account</a>.</li></ul></p>
 </td>
 <td>
-<strong>Who</strong>: Everyone who has a VMware Cloud services API token or the credentials of a server to server OAuth apps.
+<strong>Who</strong>: Everyone who has a VMware Cloud services API token or the credentials of a server to server OAuth app.
 <p><strong>Where</strong>: An API client.</p>
 <p><strong>How</strong>: Interacting with the Operations for Application REST API requires a VMware Cloud services access token.
 <ul><li>To interact with the REST API on behalf of your user account, you must exchange your VMware Cloud services API token for an access token.
 For details, see <a href="using_wavefront_api.html#make-api-calls-by-using-a-user-account">Make API Calls by Using a User Account</a>.</li>